Injured by defective metal hip implant devices?

 The most important thing to remember is to contact your medical providers and an attorney for assistance.
 Your doctors can ensure your health and safety while a lawyer can protect your legal interests.

 Legal representatives for the medical device manufacturer may reach out in an attempt to get you to sign waivers.
 Do not sign anything without first speaking with an attorney.

 A lawyer can evaluate any proposed settlement and make sure that you are compensated for your pain and suffering and for any future financial and adverse medical effects which may occur.

 Aggressive Stryker Recall Lawyers in Chicago

 Over the years, we have collected more than a $2 billion in judgments, awards, and settlements for our clients.

-As Illinois largest personal injury law firm, we have gone up against some of the largest and most negligent companies and have prevailed.
+As one of Illinois’ largest personal injury law firms, we have gone up against some of the biggest and most negligent companies and prevailed.

 Our team of aggressive trial attorneys devotes their time to holding companies that produce defective products accountable for the injuries that they cause.

 Our clients are satisfied, and our results speak for themselves.
 It is not too late to get your family the justice they deserve.